defog-ai/agents-ui-components/README.md

 ]
 ```

-2. To change the `selectedDb` state variable above, we can use QueryDataScaffolding which gives us db selection UI and onChange methods.
+2. To change the `selectedDb` state variable above, we can use EmbedScaffolding which gives us db selection UI and onChange methods.

 ```jsx
 const availableDbs = [